26 Things You Should Avoid Wearing On A Plane

 It would be even worse to get kicked off an airplane after you've already boarded because one of the employees noticed something about your outfit they didn't approve of.
 Ultimately, you should come prepared for anything and everything.
 If you've already brushed up on your airline's dress code, you'll have nothing to worry about before your flight.

 If you're still a little iffy about some of the rules, you can always pack a backup airplane outfit in your purse or carry-on to change into at the last minute if necessary.
-After all, the things you should never wear on an airplane are fairly universal, but like all things, they're subjective to a certain degree, so do what makes you comfortable.
+After all, the list of things you should never wear on an airplane are fairly universal, but like all things, they're subjective to a certain degree, so do what makes you comfortable.

 Recommended